unsupo/52projects52weeks-blog/_posts/2019-01-07-rubik-cube-solver-using-java.md

 <!-- wp:paragraph -->

-I decided to first learn how to solve the Rubik cube by hand and then translate it to a java program.
-I learned to solve the Rubik cube using this website <http://www.learnhowtosolvearubikscube.com/how-to-solve-a-rubiks-cube-solution-overview> which i liked because it seemed straight forward and had simple illistrations.
+I decided to first learn how to solve the Rubik's cube by hand and then translate it to a java program.
+I learned to solve the Rubik's cube using this website <http://www.learnhowtosolvearubikscube.com/how-to-solve-a-rubiks-cube-solution-overview> which I liked because it seemed straight forward and had simple illistrations.
 The only issue with this site is the constant pop ups.
 The hardest part was memorizing the algorithms.
-Learning when to apply the algorithm wasn’t all that hard for me as it seemed straightforward and it ended up working out in the end anyways if i messed up.
+Learning when to apply the algorithm wasn’t all that hard for me as it seemed straightforward and it ended up working out in the end anyways if I messed up.
 See below for my simplified steps of the simple solving the cube by hand shown in the link.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 I started out by representing the cube as a 2D array where each face was the first dimension and each cube on that face was the second.
-Then to better represent it i developed the print method which printed the cube like this:
+Then to better represent it I developed the print method which printed the cube like this:

 <!-- /wp:paragraph -->